b-u-n/discord.js-mock-interactions/README.md

   `{type: 'INTEGER', name: 'amount', value: 1000}`

 Notably, we set the value for the 'amount' option this time.
-That world for any option. ^-^
+That works for any option. ^-^

 Let's wait a second, then check our balance again. :)